dart-lang/site-www/src/language/enum.md

 print(Color.blue.name); // 'blue'
 ```

-You can access a member of an enum just like you would on a normal object:
+You can access a member of an enum value
+like you would on a normal object:

 <?code-excerpt "misc/lib/language_tour/classes/enum.dart (method-call)"?>
 ```dart